COSC-499-W2023/year-long-project-team-11/docs/weekly logs/team-log.md

 - Create User
 - AI Input Page
 - Save Content Page
-- OpenAI API Integration
+- LangChain + OpenAI API Integration
-- Base LangChain Implementation
 + got the document and video done.
+AI Input Page and OpenAI API Integration/LangChain Implementation are completed and working however are not currently merged to development due to some last minute merge conflicts.

 <b>Kanban Board</b>